 - Hypertension

 - Angina pectoris

 - Cardiac arrhythmias especially supraventricular tachyarrhythmias.

 - Adjunct to treatment of thyrotoxicosis.

 - Early intervention with Metoprolol Tartrate in myocardial infarction reduces infarct size and the incidence of ventricular fibrillation.
 Pain relief may also decrease the need for opiate analgesics.
+Metoprolol Tartrate has been shown to reduce mortality when administered to patients with acute myocardial infarction.

 - Prophylaxis of migraine.